pyronaur/easy-photography-portfolio/readme.txt

 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

 Easy Photography Portfolio is an elegant plugin designed for Photographers.
-Install the plugin, add portfolio entries and you have a portfolio!
+Install the plugin, add portfolio entries and you'll have a portfolio in minutes!

 == Description ==